Boas Notícias

-Boas Notícias (Good News) is the twentieth studio album and the fourteenth in the Portuguese by Brazilian singer and TV host Xuxa Meneghel.
-It was released on September 22, 1997 by Som Livre.
-It was the last Xuxa album to be released as a cassette.
+Boas Notícias (Good News) is the twentieth studio album by Brazilian recording artist Xuxa Meneghel.
+It was released on September 22, 1997, by Som Livre.

-The album follows the style of the three discs previously released, focusing on the children and youth audience, but this time betting more on pop and axé.
-Boas Notícias, was certified platinum disc by Associação Brasileira de Produtores de Discos (ABPD).
+The album follows the style of the three discs previously released, focusing on the children and youth audience, but this time betting more on dance-pop and axé.
+It was certified platinum by the Pro-Música Brasil (PMB).

 Background and production

 After the celebrations of 10 years of Globo TV and the success of the album Tô de Bem com a Vida (1996), Xuxa was preparing to debut a new program on Rede Globo, Planeta Xuxa.
 The production of the new album begins with the ordering of themes for the new evening attraction, thus arises the songs "Planeta Xuxa" and "Libera Geral".
 Including, initially Libera Geral would be the track that would give title to the album.
 This possibility was worked until July 1997.

 In addition to bringing a bit of pop, something that had been left out of the previous release, it is possible to note that little by little, Xuxa was bringing back more childish songs to his records like the case of "Preste Atenção", "Agora eu Vou Andar (Andar Devagarinho)" and "Godofredo, o Piolho".

 The axé that was high at the time and began to become one of the marks of the albums of the 90s of Xuxa, also influences the album.
 In addition to "Xuxa Lelê" and "Libera Geral", "Diet" was included, composition of Carlinhos Brown that would be part of the carnival album that would be released in early 1997, but was canceled.

 "Na Hora em Que Você Quiser Chegar", it is highlighted because it was made up of the blonde's great desire to become a mother.
 The presenter had been discussing for some time the desire to have a child and out of curiosity, Xuxa discovered in December 1997 that she was pregnant.

 For Boas Notícias, the singer decided to take quite different pictures.
 On the day of the rehearsal, Xuxa carried a suitcase with dozens of wigs that were used in the photo essay.
 The pictures with the brown wig were published in Manchete magazine in 1997 and none of them were used in the album.
 Another part of the essay was published in the magazine Caras that same year.

 The album was produced by Michael Sullivan, wears the artistic direction of Aramis Barros, was recorded in the studios: Som Livre and had co-production Zé Henrique, Marlene Mattos and Xuxa Meneghel.